High-profile sculptures of military, religious & historic figures and events

 Meanwhile, her portrait busts include: David Devant (1998) commissioned by the Magic Circle, London; Daniel Arap Moi, President of Kenya for the Kenyan Government; Alan Beckett, designer of the Mulberry Harbour; Maria Callas at Renishaw Hall, Sheffield and the Lebanese Druze leader Kamal Jumblatt at the Kamal Jumblatt Museum, Lebanon.

 Winter was elected Fellow of the Royal Society of Sculptors in 1983 and the next year was awarded the Silver Medal for The 15 Mysteries of the Rosary installed in The Church of Our Lady Queen of Peace, Richmond.
 In 1993 she received the Guildford Society’s William Crabtree Memorial Award for her Archbishop George Abbot statue in Guildford.
 Faith was also a Member of the Society of Portrait Sculptors.
-Two of her three children - David Winter and Alice Winter - have followed her footsteps into sculpture.
+Two of her three children - David Winter and Alice Winter - followed her footsteps into sculpture.